gibsonma/FYP/README.md

-My final year project which involes implementating locked and lockless versions of several data structures and comparing the two versions of parallelism
+My final year project which involves implementating locked and lockless versions of several data structures and comparing the two versions of parallelism
 ===